ceydaduzgec/SWE574/docs/developer-handbook/developing-new-feature.md

 ### Pull Request Acceptence Criteria
+- The PR name should start with the target branch name like `DEV | Feature name` or `PROD | Feature name`.
 - The linter test should pass.
 - All tests should pass.
 - The migrations shouldn't have any conflicts.